Explainer-What caused the record rainfall in Beijing and northern China?

 HAVE SIMILAR WEATHER EVENTS HAPPENED IN THE PAST?

-Rain with intensity seen in the latest event following weakened typhoons is unusual in Beijing and its surroundings.
-The Chinese capital has observed at least 12 incidences of significant rain brought by typhoons since authorities started keeping records, according to state media.
+Rain with such intensity and duration following typhoons is unusual in northern and northeastern China.
+The Chinese capital has observed just 12 incidences of significant rain brought by typhoons since authorities started keeping records, according to state media.

 In 2017 and 2018, Typhoon Haitang and Ampil both dumped over 100mm of rain on Beijing.
-One of the most significant rain events was caused by Typhoon Wanda in 1956, which unleashed more than 400mm of precipitation in the densely populated city.
+Typhoon Wanda in 1956 unleashed more than 400mm of precipitation on the densely populated city.

+For China's northeast, the impact of typhoons is also rare.
+Most typhoons would move way west or northwest after making landfall in China, experts say.